How to start beekeeping is the best of my many hobbies; finer than gliding, more rewarding and satisfying than trout fishing and carpentry.

 Before deciding to become a DC, several times I considered honeybee farming.
 Why, you may well ask?

 The set up costs are relatively low.
-A beehive in South Africa, bought from the local supplier in 2019 is around R1500, or one hundred dollars, unassembled.
+An unassembled beehive in South Africa, bought from the local supplier is less than R1500, or eighty dollars.
 Now a very strong colony will produce up to 100 pounds of honey per year.
-At eighty rand per bottle, that comes to a stunning R8000; a five-fold increase on your investment.
+At ninety rand per bottle, that comes to a stunning 9000 rand; a five-fold increase on your investment.

 If you are going to keep them in your own garden then consider whether it is possible to plant indigenous trees for bees.
-Whilst every keeper loves Eucalypts, they are not at home in Africa, suck up a profound amount of water some say, though that is contested, and others like Halleria Lucida flower sooner; and also produce prodigious amounts of nectar for insect and bird alike.
+Whilst every keeper loves Eucalypts, they are not at home in Africa.
+Others like Halleria Lucida flower sooner; and also produce prodigious amounts of nectar for insect and bird alike.

 Backyard keeping is for all if you have tame Italian bees; our African-killers are another story.
 They must be treated with great respect